sungwoncho/tset/README.md

 By default, the Tset will use RSpec.
 Help us add MiniTest support by contributing.

+## Architecture

+There are four main objects at play: `Analyzer`, `Translator`, `Writer`, and `Generator`.

+* Analyzer reads your model file, and matches any lines that are deemed 'testable'.
+It returns an array of `Tset::Testable` objects.

+* Translator converts `Tset::Testable` objects into `Tset::Test` objects.

+* Writer writes the actual test in the spec file, for each `Tset::Test` objects.

+* Generator copies spec templates, groups all major components together, and responds to CLI.

-## Fact
+## Random

-* Tset is a test spelled backwards.
+Tset is a test spelled backwards.

 ## Contributing

+Tset is in beta.
+We need your help to improve it.

 ### TODO

-* Help us improve Tset by adding more test rules located in translators.
+* Add more translation rules for testables (located in `tset/translators/rspec.rb`).
 * Support MiniTest.
 * Support controllers.